 In fact, it's a double celebration issue, as John Ingram also looks back at the 1974/75 promotion campaign.
 Meanwhile, Rick Everitt reports from the Unity Protest in Belgium and Kyle Andrews gives his verdict on Karl Robinson.
 Plus all the usual features and more in the last VOTV until August.

-Subscriptions cost £20 in the UK and copies are sent out by first-class post immediately on publication, while it's £27 elsewhere in Europe and £34 elsewhere (see second PayPal widget below, which may not be visible on mobile devices).
+Subscriptions for 2017/18 cost £20 in the UK and copies are sent out by first-class post immediately on publication, while it's £27 elsewhere in Europe and £34 elsewhere (see second PayPal widget below, which may not be visible on mobile devices).
+New subscriptions taken out now will begin next season.
 If you prefer not to pay via PayPal, drop us a line at email@example.com and we will supply details of how to pay by cheque.

 You can now order a copy of Rick Everitt's Battle for The Valley for the bargain price of £9 (including P&P to a UK address) below - or £6 if you are one of our new or existing subscribers.

 First published in 1991, the 320-page book (32 completely new) was reissued in 2014 with extra chapters covering the build-up to return to The Valley in December 1992, as well as the great day itself, whch now features in full colour.

 This £6 offer is exclusive to current VOTV subscribers and we will verify your details against our database before dispatch.
 If your're not a current subscriber, you still can order a copy here.

 ORDER VOTV135 HERE